Karen Horney's Contributions To Psychology

-While completing her studies, Karen met a business student named Oskar Horney whom she married in 1909 and eventually had three daughters with.
+While completing her studies in medical school, Karen met a business student named Oskar Horney whom she married in 1909 and eventually had three daughters with.
 Around the time that Karen and Oskar had their first child in 1911, both of Karen's parents died.
 This led her to seek psychoanalysis from two prominent practitioners, Karl Abraham and Hanns Sachs, who were both closely acquainted with Sigmund Freud.
-This experience led Horney to become personally interested in the field.
+This experience led Horney to become personally interested in the field of psychology.
 Although she had been practicing medicine, she decided to turn her attention to psychoanalysis.

 She began by studying with Karl Abraham, focusing on theories and techniques.
 In 1915, Horney began working in clinical and outpatient settings where she conducted psychiatric work and began establishing her career path in psychoanalysis.
 In 1923, she co-founded the Berlin Psychoanalytic Institute along with Abraham, Sachs, and others.
 While there, Horney taught, conducted research, saw patients, and developed a training program.